 Gone are the days when bloggers just wrote loads of text, stuffed it with keywords and spammy anchor text, sought after a gazillion back links, and then ranked well in Google.
 Google has matured, and so has its users — even the young ones.
 Users are now looking for a multimedia experience, so visuals matter.
 Actually, visuals rule.
 In the short attention span of today’s digital world, a blog graphic or photo can propel users to engage and pay attention.
-So my dear creative blogger, when blogging, add photos because they not only make your blog visually appealing, they also help you get found via Google… Click To Tweet
+So my dear creative blogger, when blogging, [bctt tweet=”add photos because they not only make your blog visually appealing, they also help you get found via Google Image Search results and on Pinterest.”]

 Here are 5 tips for optimizing your photos for search and new free e-mail course.